Baird Creek Preservation Foundation

 Job Requirements including Desired Skills, Education & Experience

-• Bachelor’s degree minimum and or 3+ years demonstrated fundraising or sales experience.
+• Bachelor’s degree minimum and or 3+ years demonstrated fundraising or grant experience.

 • A successful candidate will have exceptional oral, written, computer, interpersonal, and time management skills, the ability to communicate with diverse constituents, and the willingness to work independently as well as part of a collaborative team.

 • Grant writing experience.

 • Candidate will demonstrate a knowledge for nature and provide examples of their individual enthusiasm for environmental matters.

 • Ability to manage multiple projects, priorities, and grants while meeting deadlines and achieving organizational outcomes.

 • Demonstrated skills in building and maintaining effective relationships.